LukasWoodtli/WebPage/pelican/content/object_databases.md

     - disable weak references if not required
 - Database tests
     - disable detection of schema changes
-    - disable instantiation tests of persistance classes at start-up
+    - disable instantiation tests of persistence classes at start-up
 - Query evaluation
     - set field indexes on most used objects to improve searches
-    - optimise native queries
+    - optimize native queries

 ## Distribution and Replication

 - Embedded mode
     - DB accessed by clients in same *JVM*
-    - direct file acces: 1 user and 1 thread at a time
+    - direct file access: 1 user and 1 thread at a time
     - client session: 1 user and multiple threads
     - Database file opened, locked and accessed directly
         - `Db4oEmbedded.openFile(configuration, name)`